redox-os/book/src/porting-applications.md

 #### API Compatibility

-- Respect the API compatibility of C/C++ libraries, for example: if `openssl1` is available and some program need `openssl3`, you will create a recipe for `openssl3` and not rename the `openssl1`, as it will break the dependent packages.
+- Respect the API compatibility of C/C++ libraries, for example: if `openssl1` is available and some application need `openssl3`, you will create a recipe for `openssl3` and not rename the `openssl1`, as it will break the dependent packages.

-(Read [this](./developer-faq.md#why-cc-programs-and-libraries-are-hard-and-time-consuming-to-port) section to know why it's needed)
+(Read [this](./developer-faq.md#why-cc-applications-and-libraries-are-hard-and-time-consuming-to-port) section to know why it's needed)

 #### Checksum